EvitaKnits/hitch-hound/README.md

 ![Sprint One](documentation/sprint1.png)

 #### Sprint Planning
 Sprint planning involved taking the highest priority issues from the top of the stack and assigning them to the first sprint.
-I marked the first two as 'Must Have' for this sprint, the next one 'Should Have' and the last two 'Could Have'.
-This gave me a breakdown of 40% for must, 20% for should and 40% for could.
+I marked the first three as 'Must Have' for this sprint, the next one 'Should Have' and the last two 'Could Have'.
+This gave me a breakdown of 50% for must, 16.6% for should and 33.4% for could.
 If I achieve all of these user stories in the first sprint, I will have completed my first epic: User Management.

 #### Sprint Retrospective
 - Placeholder